top of page

 Teaching

-My own unique educational journey and my experiences teaching diverse audiences throughout my time at UC Davis underpins my teaching philosophy.
-I have taught multifarious classes, both technical and non-technical, including research methods, programming in R, American politics, and have been an associate instructor for upper division classes on congress and legislative behavior.
-My educational outlook prepared me to be an exceptional teacher, mentor, and researcher because I view each research question, challenging situation, and instructional moment as an opportunity to share my love of learning and as an opportunity itself to learn.
+My own unique educational journey and experiences teaching diverse audiences underpin my teaching philosophy.
+As a Faculty Lecturer at UC Davis, I have taught multifarious classes ranging from core substantive political science courses such as Comparative Institutions and American Politics to technical courses on research methods and programming in R. My educational outlook prepared me to be an exceptional teacher, mentor, and researcher because I view each class, challenging situation, and instructional moment as an opportunity to share my love of learning and as an opportunity to further my own education.

 The quantitative and qualitative evidence presented below demonstrates my record of success in teaching.
 My quantitative evaluations vastly exceed department averages, as noted below for instances where department averages are available.
 My qualitative evaluations are overwhelmingly positive comments left by students as reflected by the selection provided below.